monarch-initiative/monarch-app/docs/Usage/CLI.md

 Paginate through associations

 Args:
-    category: A comma-separated list of categories
+    category: The category of the association (multi-valued)
-    subject: A comma-separated list of subjects
+    subject: The subject of the association (multi-valued)
-    predicate: A comma-separated list of predicates
+    predicate: The predicate of the association (multi-valued)
-    object: A comma-separated list of objects
+    object: The object of the association (multi-valued)
-    entity: A comma-separated list of entities
+    entity: The entity (subject or object) of the association (multi-valued)
-    limit: The number of associations to return
+    limit: The number of associations to return (default 20)
-    direct: Whether to exclude associations with subject/object as ancestors
+    direct: Whether to exclude associations with subject/object as ancestors (default False)
     offset: The offset of the first association to be retrieved
-    fmt: The format of the output (json, yaml, tsv, table)
+    fmt: The format of the output (json, yaml, tsv, table) (default json)
-    output: The path to the output file (stdout if not specified)
+    output: The path to the output file (stdout if not specified) (default None)

 **Usage**: